Ferdinand Walsin Esterhazy

 Charles Marie Ferdinand Walsin Esterhazy (16 December 1847 – 21 May 1923) was an officer in the French Army from 1870 to 1898.
 He gained notoriety as a spy for the German Empire and the actual perpetrator of the act of treason of which Captain Alfred Dreyfus was wrongfully accused and convicted in 1894.

 After evidence against Esterhazy was discovered and made public, he was eventually subjected to a closed military trial in 1898, only to be officially found not guilty.
-Esterhazy retired from the military with the rank of major in 1898 and fled, by way of Brussels, to the United Kingdom, where he lived in the town of Harpenden in Hertfordshire until his death in 1923.
+Esterhazy retired from the military with the rank of major in 1898 and fled, by way of Brussels, to England, where he lived in the town of Harpenden in Hertfordshire until his death in 1923.

 Biography

 Ancestry

 Charles Marie Ferdinand Walsin-Esterhazy was born in Paris, France, the son of General Ferdinand Walsin-Esterhazy (1807–1857), who later distinguished himself as division commander in the Crimean War.

 His paternal grandfather, Jean Marie Auguste Walsin-Esterhazy, born in 1767 at Valleraugue, was the illegitimate son of Countess Marie Anne Esterhazy de Galántha (1741–1823), by her affair with Jean André César de Ginestous (1725–1810), governor of Le Vigan (Gard).

-Jean Marie was adopted by Dr Walsin, a French doctor in the service of the Esterházy princely family.
+Countess Marie's son Jean was adopted by Dr Walsin, a French doctor in the service of the Esterházy princely family.
 Growing up under the name of Jean Marie Auguste Walsin, he became a business man and landowner in Nîmes, and added the name of Esterházy, apparently without the agreement of the family, after being acknowledged by his mother about 1797.
 This branch of the Esterházys had settled in France at the end of the 17th century and provided military officers to the hussar regiments of France.

 Early life and military career

 Charles Ferdinand Walsin Esterhazy was left an orphan in September 1857, aged only nine.
 After some schooling at the Lycée Bonaparte in Paris, he attempted in vain to enter the École spéciale militaire de Saint-Cyr.
 He disappears from public records in 1865: by 1869 he had been enlisted in the Legion of Antibes, a unit of French volunteers in the service of Pope Pius IX.
+According to some sources, he served in the Imperial Austrian Army during the 1866 Austro-Prussian War, claiming to be an Esterhazy Count.

 Franco-Prussian War

 In June 1870, his uncle's influence enabled Esterhazy to be commissioned into the French Foreign Legion.
 It was an irregular appointment, as he had neither been promoted from the ranks after service as a non-commissioned officer, nor had graduated from a military academy.
 However, the start of the Franco-Prussian War in July precluded any action being taken against him.
 He then assumed the title of Count, to which he was not entitled.

-There being a dearth of officers after the catastrophe of Sedan, Esterhazy was able to pass muster as a lieutenant and then as a captain.
+There being a dearth of officers after the catastrophic Battle of Sedan, Esterhazy was able to pass muster as a lieutenant and then as a captain.
 He served as an infantry officer in the campaigns of the Loire and of the Jura Mountains.
 After peace was declared, he remained in the army.